 PPA 525.
-Administrative Law This elective seminar surveys administrative law and government regulation, the functions of administrative agencies, and the legal aspects of the process by which such agencies carry out their policies.
-It reviews the evolution of administrative authority and the Administrative Procedures Act, and it examines the delegation doctrine, rulemaking, enforcement, adjudication, judicial review, due process, notice, and hearings.
+Administrative Law This elective seminar surveys administrative law and government regulation, the legal functions of administrative agencies, and the legal aspects of the process by which such agencies carry out their policies.
+It reviews the evolution of administrative authority and Title 5 of the U.S. Code, examining delegation doctrine, rulemaking, enforcement, adjudication, and judicial review.
+While this course focuses primarily on the federal system, it also includes an orientation on the California State Administrative law system.

 PPA 530.
-Administration in Multicultural Settings This elective seminar surveys the theory and practice of effective management in multicultural contexts.
-The increased presence of ethnic minorities and women within the structures of service organizations combined with increased services to multicultural communities and clients have provided challenges and opportunities to management and supervisors to reassess traditional supervisory practices.
+Administration In Multicultural Settings This elective seminar surveys the theory and practice of effective management in multicultural contexts.
+The increased presence of ethnic minorities and women within the structures of service organizations combined with increased services to multicultural communities and clients have provided challenges and opportunities to management and supervisors to reassess traditional supervisorial practices.
 Students will explore those facets of organizational culture which are in this process of change.